wso2/docs-is/en/docs/learn/oauth-2.0-grant-types.md

     by public clients or not.
 By default, `         PublicClientAllowed        ` is set to `         true        `, and you can allow it to be used by public clients.
-By configuring it to `         false        `, you can stop using the grant type by public clients.
+By configuring it to `         false        `, you can stop using the grant type in public clients.
     **Note:** By default, using `         client_credentials        ` grant
     type for public clients is disabled as it is logically invalid.